SMPyBandits/SMPyBandits/paper.md

 ### Single-Player MAB
 Multi-Armed Bandit (MAB) problems are well-studied sequential decision making problems in which an agent repeatedly chooses an action (the "*arm*" of a one-armed bandit) in order to maximize some total reward [@Robbins52,LaiRobbins85].
 Initial motivation for their study came from the modeling of clinical trials, as early as 1933 with the seminal work of Thompson  [@Thompson33], where arms correspond to different treatments with unknown, random effect.
 Since then, MAB models have been proved useful for many more applications, that range from cognitive radio [@Jouini09] to online content optimization (news article recommendation [@Li10], online advertising [@LiChapelle11] or A/B Testing [@Kaufmann14;Jamieson17]), or portfolio optimization [@Sani12].

-*AlgoBandits* is the most complete open-source implementation of single-player (classical) bandit algorithms ([over 65!](http://banditslilian.gforge.inria.fr/docs/Policies.html)).
+*SMPyBandits* is the most complete open-source implementation of single-player (classical) bandit algorithms ([over 65!](http://banditslilian.gforge.inria.fr/docs/Policies.html)).
 We use a well-designed hierarchical structure and [class inheritance scheme](http://banditslilian.gforge.inria.fr/uml_diagrams/README.html) to minimize redundancy in the codebase.
 Most existing algorithms are index-based, and can be written very shortly by inheriting from the [`IndexPolicy`](http://banditslilian.gforge.inria.fr/docs/Policies.IndexPolicy.html) class.